 If there are enough spaces available to accept all applicants within a category, then all applicants in that category are accepted.

-If there is not enough space, then Randomized Lottery Numbers are assigned (see more info below) to each applicant in the category, these numbers are then sorted in ascending order, and the applicants with the lowest Randomized Lottery Numbers are accepted until there are no spaces available.
+If there is not enough space, then Randomized Lottery Numbers are assigned to each applicant in the category, these numbers are then sorted in ascending order, and the applicants with the lowest Randomized Lottery Numbers are accepted until there are no spaces available. (see more information below)

 The remaining applicants in that category are assigned waitlist numbers in the order of their Randomized Lottery Number.

 Each remaining category applicants are assigned Randomized Lottery Numbers, sorted in ascending order, and then assigned waitlist numbers.

 As spaces become available in the future these spaces are made available to applicants in order on the waitlist.